 Your little one's first steps are one of the most precious, but also earliest milestones in your child's life.
-This moment marks a new phase and foreshadows many wonderful, as well as exciting events to come.
+This moment marks a new phase and predicts many beautiful, but also exciting events to come.
 For some parents, this realization can be accompanied by many emotions and worries.
-The familiar living room, the regular play corner for your baby, may suddenly fall short in holding attention or ensuring safety.
+The familiar living room, the regular play area for your baby, may suddenly fall short in holding attention or ensuring safety.

-With newly learned skills, your loved one can start exploring horizons, and before you know it, your little one won't be where you last saw him or her.
-Of course, babies and toddlers won't get very far, but that doesn't take away the stress you're bound to experience at certain times.
-In this blog, we'll give you some tools for this special phase.
+With the newly learned skills, your loved one can explore the horizons, and before you know it, your little one is no longer where you last saw him or her.
+Of course, babies and toddlers won't go far, but that doesn't take away the stress that you will definitely experience at certain times.
+In this blog, we'll give you some guidance for this special phase.

 Give compliments

-Learning to walk goes with ups and downs, literally and figuratively.
-For you as a parent, this takes some getting used to, but of course the same goes for your baby.
-Therefore, stay calm in front of your baby and make sure you encourage your sweetheart enough.
-This will encourage them to dare more and it will get better.
-Great for you and great for them!
+Learning to walk has its ups and downs, literally and figuratively.
+As a parent, this takes some getting used to, but the same naturally applies to your child.
+Therefore, stay calm in the presence of your baby and make sure you encourage your little one enough.
+This will make them dare more and it will get better on its own.
+Nice for you and for them!

 Create a safe environment

-Now that your little one is gradually moving around the room by himself, it is of utmost importance to have a child-friendly (living) space.
-After all, young babies can start pulling themselves up on furniture and have an increased risk of falling.
-The latter is natural, of course, but that does not mean it is pleasant.
-It is best for all parties to minimize this as much as possible.
-And when your little one does fall, make sure they don't land too hard.
-Consider a rug or blanket - or soft surface.
+Now that your little one is slowly moving through the room on their own, it is extremely important to have a child-friendly (living) space.
+Young babies can start pulling themselves up on furniture and have an increased chance of falling.
+The latter is of course self-evident, but that doesn't mean it's pleasant.
+It is best for all parties to limit this as much as possible.
+And when your little one falls, make sure they don't land too hard.
+Think of a carpet or blanket – in other words, a soft surface.
 Avoid hard and slippery floors, as this increases the chance of falling because your child has less grip on them.
-And make sure to place dangerous items out of the little one's reach.
+And make sure that dangerous items are out of the little one's reach.

 Limit the area

-When you want to prevent your baby from just going anywhere, but they are still too young for an enclosed playpen, it is helpful to close off areas or install a baby gate.
+If you want to prevent your baby from just going somewhere, but they are still too young for a closed playpen, it is useful to close off rooms or install a baby gate.

 Use toys

-By placing or holding a few toys here and there, you encourage your baby to walk to them.
-You can also choose to get a walker or car so that your baby can walk independently with their toys.
+By placing or holding some toys here and there, you stimulate your child to walk towards them.
+You can also choose to take a walker or car, so that your baby can walk independently with their toys.

-It may be tempting to take a quick walk somewhere else, but when your child is just learning to walk, it is essential to stay with them.
-An accident is in a small corner, especially when you don't yet know exactly how your own little legs and feet work.
+It may be tempting to quickly walk somewhere else, but when your child is just learning to walk, it is essential to stay with them.
+Accidents happen in a small corner, especially when you don't yet know exactly how your own legs and feet work.

 Buy a playpen

-It's not time yet, but when your little one passes 24 months they will be able to walk a lot farther than during the first tender months of learning to walk.
-Especially then it can be a surprise where they have gone.
-If you are still a little hesitant about this, you can buy a playpen.
-In a playpen, or playpen, children as young as 2 years old can play nicely, even with a friend present.
-This playpen can easily be taken anywhere, opening up a world of possibilities.
-Whether you are going to the beach, camping or on a weekend trip with friends or family, the mobile playpen can be taken with you.
-As a result, you are no longer limited to your own living space with the little one.
+It's not there yet, but when your little one passes 24 months, they will be able to walk a lot further than during the first months of learning to walk.
+Certainly then it can be a surprise where they have gone.
+If you are still a bit apprehensive about this, you can buy a playpen.
+In a playpen, children from 2 years old can play, even with a friend.
+You can easily take this box with you everywhere, opening up a world of possibilities for you.
+Whether you're going to the beach for a day, camping, or a weekend away with friends or family, the mobile box can be taken along.
+This means you are no longer limited to your own living space with the little one.

-There are no less than three different children's playpens for sale at DERYAN !
+At DERYAN, there are no fewer than three different playpens for sale!

-We hope we've been able to help you along the way with this blog.
-Remember that this is just a learning phase, and your little one will get the hang of it naturally.
-They will fall down regularly, but will also get back up of their own volition.
-After all, young children are curious by nature, and many doors will open for them with this new skill.
+We hope that we have been able to help you along the way with this blog.
+Remember that this is just a learning phase, and your little one will get the hang of it on their own.
+They will fall regularly, but also get up again out of their own willpower.
+Young children are naturally curious, and many doors open for them with this new skill.

 So don't worry too much, and enjoy your sweetheart!